nathanRamaNoodles/Noodle-Synth/README.md

 10. Question: Play notes with whitespaces(whitespaces make it easier to write music since it's easier on the eyes)
     * Answer: char * name = ":: 12c , 12b , 12a , 4a , 4b , 4c , 2g , 2a , d";  //The library is user-friendly, it ignores spaces **(but don't put spaces in between the definitions of the notes)** So don't do this ":: 12 c # ,".

+# Functions
+  1. play(long cMillis, Tone tone1)// plays the song
+  2. pause();           //pauses and resumes song
+  3. newSong(char * p)  //used to play a new song
+  4. setBPM(int tempo)  //set speed of song
+  5. setOctave(int oct) //set octave
+  6. reverse()          //reverse direction of song being played
+  7. getTotalTime()     //gets totalTime of song in milliseconds
+  8. getCurrentTime()   //gets currentTime of song in milliseconds
+  9. getBPM()
+  10. getOctave()
+  11. getName()         //get name of song
+  12. isRest()          //returns true if song is playing a rest
+  13. isStart()         //returns true if song has reached the beginning
+  14. isEnd()           //returns true if song has reached the end
+  15. isPaused()        //returns true if song is paused
+  16. isNote()          //returns true if song is playing a note
+  17. isBackwards()     //returns true if song is playing backwards
+  18. skipTo(long index)//skips song to time suggested